 The situation in Yemen seems to worsen day by day, with ongoing conflict leaving tens of thousands of people dead and millions more displaced.
 Homes and businesses have been reduced to rubble, families split up, and entire communities destroyed.
 Many of these people have nowhere left to turn and no choice but to flee their homes and seek refuge elsewhere, doing their best to escape the conflict.

 These staggering statistics really bring things into perspective.
-Can you spare a donation to help save the lives of these vulnerable children?
+Yemen relief is urgently needed to help combat the shocking effects of the ongoing conflict.
+Can you spare a Yemen donation from the UK to help save the lives of these vulnerable children?

 In addition to this, one of the biggest challenges that the Yemeni people currently face is hunger and malnutrition.
 As a result of the conflict, essential supplies including food, health supplies and clean, safe water are in extremely short supply.

-Malnutrition is higher than ever before – hundreds of thousands of vulnerable children are currently facing severe malnutrition, but with no food available, their chances of survival grow slimmer day by day.
-Their situation is worsened by the lack of clean and safe water to drink, cook with and wash in.
-Families have no choice but to use dirty, contaminated water which leaves them susceptible to the effects of preventable diseases such as cholera.
+Rates of malnutrition are higher than ever before – hundreds of thousands of vulnerable children are currently facing severe malnutrition, but with no food available, their chances of survival grow slimmer day by day.
+Their situation is worsened by the lack of clean and safe water to drink, cook with, and wash in.
+Families have no choice but to use dirty, contaminated water which leaves them susceptible to the devastating effects of preventable diseases such as cholera.

-There is also a lack of suitable sanitation systems and the country’s healthcare facilities are desperately understaffed, underfunded, and lacking in even the most basic medicines and medical supplies.
+There is also a lack of suitable sanitation systems and the country’s healthcare facilities are desperately understaffed, underfunded, and lacking in supplies of even the most basic medicines and medical essentials.
 With the conflict ongoing and conditions continuing to worsen, it’s clear that this crisis is devastating the lives of the Yemeni people.